laurentkempe/myblog/src/content/posts/2020/Automate-developer-work-using-Git-Aliases.md

 Then, I started to use more the Console through a tool that I love [cmder](https://cmder.net/) ❤.
 It is bundling other awesome tools like [ConEmu](https://conemu.github.io/)...

 On top of those two, I added [posh-git](https://github.com/dahlbyk/posh-git), a PowerShell module integrating Git and PowerShell by providing Git status summary information that can be displayed in the PowerShell prompt.
-To which, I added, [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) a prompt theming engine for PowersShell.
+To which, I added, [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) a prompt theming engine for PowerShell.

 ![cmder ConEmu posh-git oh-my-posh](https://live.staticflickr.com/65535/49566323082_e1817988c2_c.jpg)